Information about Parking in Liverpool

 Liverpool is a cultural capital and the birthplace of The Beatles.
 As well as having a UNESCO Heritage Waterfront, Liverpool also has a proud sporting history, with several historic football clubs including Everton Football Club and Liverpool Football Club.

-If you’re looking for more activities in Liverpool, The World Museum is free to enter and showcases the Earth’s history through exhibits and hands-on activities.
+If you’re looking for more activities, The World Museum is free to enter and showcases the Earth’s history through exhibits and hands-on activities.
 Or head to The Beatles Story, which is the world’s largest permanent exhibition purely devoted to The Beatles’ rise to fame.
 If you’re looking to relax in beautiful gardens and woodlands, head to Speke Hall, a half-timbered house dating back to the 15th century, owned by the National Trust.

 In need of a day out?
-Croxteth Hall is a twenty-minute drive from Liverpool, and is a working farm.
+Croxteth Hall is a twenty-minute drive from Liverpool and is a working farm.
 You can visit the hall, which has exhibits of hall-life in the Edwardian times.
 And you can take a stroll to see the beautiful flowers in the Victorian Walled Garden.

 Other popular attractions in the city centre include The Museum of Liverpool, Liverpool Cathedral, Liverpool ONE Shopping Centre and Bluecoat, which has studio spaces for artists as well as an exciting and evolving programme of arts events.